 - Greater use of tobacco products.
 Oral cancers—including cancers of the lips, tongue, cheeks, and throat—are twice as common in men than women.
 This is partly because men are more likely to use cancer-causing products, like cigarettes and smokeless tobacco.
 Men are also more likely to indulge in binge drinking; like tobacco products, alcohol is a known carcinogen.

 In addition to contributing to an increased risk of heart disease, diabetes, stroke, and certain cancers, these lifestyle choices can result in other undesirable outcomes, including:

 - Periodontal disease.
 Men more commonly suffer from gum disease than women.
 Left untreated, gum disease can eventually progress to periodontitis, a severe form of the disease that often results in tooth loss.

 - Advanced-stage disease.
 Because men are more likely to forego preventative dental care than women, they’re also more likely to be diagnosed with advanced oral health conditions.
 With regular preventative check-ups and cleanings, problems can be diagnosed and treated before they develop into serious concerns.

 - Need for restorative treatment.
-Not surprisingly, elderly men are more likely to require restorative treatment—and particularly dentures—than elderly women.
-When oral health problems have the chance to progress to advanced conditions, more extensive treatment is typically required.
+Not surprisingly, older men are more likely to require restorative treatment—particularly dentures—than older women.
+When oral health problems can progress to advanced conditions, more extensive treatment is typically required.

 Make no mistake: maintaining good oral health habits is important for everyone, regardless of age or sex.
-However, due to increased risks associated with poor oral health, it’s critical for men to pay especially close attention to their teeth and gums.
+However, due to increased risks associated with poor oral health, men must pay close attention to their teeth and gums.
 But men can’t do it alone; regular check-ups with a dentist are necessary to help ensure that any problems are caught and treated early.
 Contact us today to learn more!